Invariant part of class group and distribution of relative class group: Introduction

 \end{theorem} See Section~\ref{section: abelian} for the proof.
-For our ``prototype'', the sextic fields with $A_4$-closure, we have the following. \begin{theorem} Let $K$ be a fixed Galois cubic field.
-Let $G$ be the image of $A_4$ in $S_6$ and let
+For our ``prototype'', the sextic $A_4$-fields, we have the following. \begin{theorem} Let $\mathcal{E}$ be the set of sextic $A_4$-fields, and $d$ the absolute discriminant.
+For each non-negative integer $r$, we have that